ChrstphrHll/npc_gen/students/Wulfe Galan.md

 # Wulfe Galan
 ---
 ### Description
-- Genasi Paladin from Magmus Centerhold
+- Genasi Paladin from Beleriand
 - 1st year Assault student in Elkenval
-- shoulder length curly black hair that's messy, Emerald Green eyes, and fire skin
+- short straight brunette hair that's messy, Emerald Green eyes, and fire skin
 - Is Steadfast and Mellow, and has Vengful as their ideal

 ### Organizations